isabelaaguiar/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 #### Testing

 SW[0] switches between first and last 16 digits.
-When sw[0] is in position 1, the digits are moving too quick, so cannot see the lights changing (they're on all the time).
-When SW[0] is in position 1, can see the left side lights changing.
+When sw[0] is in position 1,it shows the first 16 digits.
+The digits are moving too quick, so cannot see the lights changing (they're on all the time).
+When SW[0] is in position 1, it shows the last (most left) 16 digits.
+Can see the left side lights changing.
 Can see the counting.
 SW[1] resets.

 ___